Skip to main content Skip to footer

 While making a key decision is a part of the project management process, it’s not the whole journey.
 The RACI framework outlines who should do a task, who to keep in the loop, and who gets the final say.

-How to create a RACI chart with monday work management
+How to create a RACI chart with monday.com’s AI Work Platform

-While there is a wide variety of project management apps out there, in the particular case of a RACI, monday work management provides an outstanding offering of robust integrations and extensibility that allow you to build the exact platform you need to manage this structure and more.
+While there is a wide variety of project management apps out there, for a RACI, monday.com’s AI Work Platform offers an outstanding set of robust integrations and extensibility that let you build the exact platform you need to manage this structure and more.

-You can get started much quicker with our RACI matrix template and share it with the entire team.
-Keep track of the RACI roles for all project activities and easily see project phases and individual deliverables for each.
+You can get started much quicker with our RACI matrix template and share it with the right team members and stakeholders.
+From there, you can track RACI roles across project activities, phases, deliverables, and owners in one workspace.

 Here are a few more ways you can get the most out of your RACI matrix.